 How to print the survey links with tokens without identifying the respondent?

-1. The first step is to set the appropriate security level for your survey.
-To do this, click the Settings, and then go to the Survey Settings.
+1. The first step is to set the appropriate access level for your survey.
+To do this, click the Create, and then go to the Survey Settings.

-2. For the offline token distribution to take place, the security of the survey must be of the highest level.
+2. For the offline token distribution to take place, the access of the survey must be by personal link for each respondent.

 3. If you would like the answers not to be tied to the tokens or you plan to provide the respondents with the tokens in a random way (for example, everyone draws a card with a code), select the "Respondent identification - off" option, this will guarantee your respondents a sense of anonymity.